brucou/functional-rose-tree/README.md

 - iterative traversal algorithms
 - basic operations available : bfs/dfs/post-order traversals, map/reduce/prune(~filter)/find
 operations
-- advanced operations in a future version : find common ancestor, replace, zipper construction, optional : tree diff(hard), some, every (not so useful)
+- advanced operations in a future version : find common ancestor(would involve building a zipper), replace, optional : tree diff(hard), some, every (not so useful), transducers (would be amazing)

 At the current state of the library, only the basic operations are implemented.